 Life and Letters of Tofu Roshi, Susan Ichi Su Moon, Shambala, 1988

 Cheng Hsin, The Principles of Effortless Power, Peter Ralston, North Atlantic Books (1989).

 Nothing Special, Charlotte Joko Beck, Harper, (1993).

 Unseen Rain – Quatrains of Rumi, Trans.
 John Moyne & Coleman Barks, Threshold, (1986).
 (For insight from another tradition which values letting go of self).

 Body and Mature Behaviour: A Study of Anxiety, Sex, Gravitation, and Learning, Moshe Feldenkrais, Random House, (2005).

-Waking the Tiger: Healing Trauma, Steven Levine, North Atlantic Books, (1997).
+Waking the Tiger: Healing Trauma, Peter Levine, North Atlantic Books, (1997).